bytepark/release/README.md

 The bytepark release manager is a Bash shell script that provides different ways of deploying files.
 Currently the following methods are available:

-* deploy - syncronisation of the files from development (in house) with the target system
+* deploy - synchronisation of the files from development (in house) with the target system
 * tarball - generates a gzipped tarball
 * rpm - generates a rpm package
 * deb - generates a deb package